Most buying teams have lived through some version of this conversation:

 Concretely, after switching to a closed-loop procurement system:

-• The "did we approve this?" email from the bookkeeper goes to zero for the majority of invoices.
-The PO already shows the substitution, the price change, the partial shipment.
+- The "did we approve this?" email from the bookkeeper should shrink.
+The PO already shows the substitution, the price change, and the partial shipment.

-• Margin leakage from un-priced substitutions stops.
-Every change runs past you (or past your auto-accept rule) before it's baked into the bill.
+- Margin leakage from un-priced substitutions becomes visible earlier.
+Every change can run past you or your auto-accept rule before it is baked into the bill.

-• Disputes become winnable.
-If a supplier claims something three months later, the audit trail shows exactly when each change happened, who approved it, and from which channel.
+- Disputes become easier to resolve.
+If a supplier claims something three months later, the audit trail shows when each change happened, who approved it, and from which channel.

-For an SMB operator who's been doing the bookkeeper-to-operator email back-and-forth for years, this is the moment they realize what they've been doing isn't a discipline problem — it's a workflow problem.
+For an operator who's been doing the bookkeeper-to-buyer email back-and-forth for years, this is the moment they realize what they've been doing isn't a discipline problem — it's a workflow problem.
 And the workflow can be fixed structurally.

 The 30-second test